Kremlin-dev/Contact_Management_System/README.md

-Implement a contact management system in C
+Implementing a contact management system in C